hsokooti/RegNet/README.md

 ```

 #### 2.4.2 Parallel Computing
 We used `threading` in order to read patches in parallel with training the network.
-We define the `functions.reading.direct` class to read in a normal way and the `functions.reading.thread` class to read patches with threading.
+The class `functions.reading.chunk_image.Images` is defined to read images with threading.